harness/developer-hub/kb/continuous-delivery/articles/harness-approval-notifications.md

 Harness Approval Notifications is a feature designed to keep your team in the loop during crucial decision points in your deployment pipeline.
 These notifications are sent when the Harness Approval Step is waiting for an approval, and also when it gets approved or rejected.
 These notifications provide stakeholders with real-time information about the pipeline, ensuring transparency and informed decision-making.

-These notifications contains approval message, pipeline execution url, and some other details like org, project and approval expiry time.
+These notifications contains the following information:
+1. Pipeline Name
+2. Pipeline execution url
+3. User who triggered the pipeline
+4. Stage Name
+5. Approval message
+6. Organization
+7. Project
+8. Pipeline Start Time
+9. Approval Expiry Time

+If the option `Include stage execution details in approval` is selected in the Harness Approval Step configuration, the notification will also contain the summary of completed, running and upcoming stages.
 If the pipeline which is containing this approval step also has a CD Stage, the notification contains data related to the service, environment and infrastructure as well.

 Familiarize yourself with the Approval Notifications.
 [The Harness documentation provides](/docs/platform/approvals/adding-harness-approval-stages/#approval-notifications-to-approvers) detailed information on it.